SynthstromAudible/DelugeFirmware/docs/community_features.md

 - For a detailed description of this feature as well the button shortcuts/combos, please refer to the feature documentation: [Velocity View Documentation]
 - ([#2046]) Added `VELOCITY VIEW`, accessible from `AUTOMATION VIEW OVERVIEW` by pressing the `VELOCITY` shortcut or from `INSTRUMENT CLIP VIEW` by pressing `AUDITION PAD + VELOCITY`.
 Velocity View enables you to edit the velocities and other parameters of notes in a single note row using a similar interface to `AUTOMATION VIEW`.

+#### 4.3.10 - Auto Load sample when browsing

+- ([#2676]) When browsing for sample to assign to a Synths or Kit row, you can now enable auto-load of previewed samples.
+To do this, open the sample browser (`SHIFT + BROWSE`), and engage `AUTO-LOAD` by pressing `LEARN`.
+While `LEARN` LED is on, all the samples that you preview will automatically be loaded to the instrument as if you had confirmed the selection.
+This makes previewing single cycle waveforms way more convenient, for example.

 ### 4.4 - Instrument Clip View - Synth/MIDI/CV Clip Features

 #### 4.4.1 - Keyboard View